zMenta/DinosaurRun/README.md

 # DinosaurRun
-A game inspired by the google offline game made in with Godot 3
+A game inspired by the google offline game made with Godot 3